Enriqson/Hepatitis_Naive_Bayes/README.md

 # Hepatitis Naive Bayes

 Complete data cleaning and exploration of the Hepatitis dataset from UCI.
-Implementation of 4 Naive Bayes models to predict death of a hepatitis pacient, given their health conditions.
+Implementation of 4 Naive Bayes models to predict death of hepatitis pacients, given their health conditions.
 A few different aproaches were tested and the best was picked based on accuracy.